Rutgers visits Iowa following Perkins’ 25-point game - WTOP News

 Iowa City, Iowa; Saturday, 12 p.m.
 EST

-BOTTOM LINE: Iowa faces the Rutgers Scarlet Knights after Tony Perkins scored 25 points in Iowa’s 83-72 loss to the Wisconsin Badgers.
+BOTTOM LINE: Iowa hosts the Rutgers Scarlet Knights after Tony Perkins scored 25 points in Iowa’s 83-72 loss to the Wisconsin Badgers.

-The Hawkeyes have gone 6-1 in home games.
-Iowa is the leader in the Big Ten with 17.7 fast break points.
+The Hawkeyes are 6-1 in home games.
+Iowa ranks fifth in the Big Ten in rebounding with 39.0 rebounds.
+Payton Sandfort leads the Hawkeyes with 6.8 boards.

-The Scarlet Knights are 0-2 against Big Ten opponents.
-Rutgers has a 1-0 record in games decided by 3 points or fewer.
+The Scarlet Knights are 0-2 in Big Ten play.
+Rutgers is the leader in the Big Ten allowing just 62.5 points per game while holding opponents to 38.1% shooting.

-Iowa scores 86.7 points, 24.2 more per game than the 62.5 Rutgers gives up.
-Rutgers’ 39.8% shooting percentage from the field this season is 4.7 percentage points lower than Iowa has allowed to its opponents (44.5%).
+Iowa makes 47.6% of its shots from the field this season, which is 9.5 percentage points higher than Rutgers has allowed to its opponents (38.1%).
+Rutgers’ 39.8% shooting percentage from the field this season is 4.7 percentage points lower than Iowa has given up to its opponents (44.5%).

-The Hawkeyes and Scarlet Knights match up Saturday for the first time in Big Ten play this season.
+The Hawkeyes and Scarlet Knights face off Saturday for the first time in Big Ten play this season.

-TOP PERFORMERS: Ben Krikke is scoring 16.5 points per game with 5.3 rebounds and 1.6 assists for the Hawkeyes.
-Perkins is averaging 14.8 points, four assists and 1.7 steals over the past 10 games for Iowa.
+TOP PERFORMERS: Ben Krikke is averaging 16.5 points and 5.3 rebounds for the Hawkeyes.
+Perkins is averaging 14.8 points over the last 10 games for Iowa.

-Aundre Hyatt is shooting 39.2% and averaging 12.1 points for the Scarlet Knights.
-Derek Simpson is averaging 11.4 points over the last 10 games for Rutgers.
+Aundre Hyatt averages 2.0 made 3-pointers per game for the Scarlet Knights, scoring 12.1 points while shooting 35.6% from beyond the arc.
+Derek Simpson is averaging 11.4 points and 1.6 steals over the past 10 games for Rutgers.

 LAST 10 GAMES: Hawkeyes: 5-5, averaging 83.4 points, 38.5 rebounds, 18.5 assists, 8.1 steals and 4.0 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 78.6 points per game.